Research at Wolverhampton City Archives

 We also hold records for family historians, including newspapers, census returns, probate records and electoral registers.
 For these records, it is advisable to book a microfilm or microfiche viewer in advance of your visit.
-A mix of microform viewers are available.
-Some have electric winding mechanisms and others are operated by hand.
+A selection of microform viewers is available, some with printing facilities.
 There is a wide range of magnifications spread across the machines.
 A number of machines have extra room around them to accommodate wheelchairs or a helper.
 A height-adjustable table suitable for wheelchair users is also available.

 Please note pens are not allowed in the search rooms, please bring a pencil with you to make notes.

-Much of the collection has been catalogued and brief information about individual items is available to search on this website, see the Collections/Local History section for more information.
+Much of the collection has been catalogued and brief information about individual items is available to search on this website, see the Collections/Local History section and the Family History Research page for more information.

-Car parking: Car parking is available for disabled visitors at the rear of the Molineux Hotel Building, accessed via Whitmore Hill.
+Car parking: Car parking is available at the rear of the Molineux Hotel Building, including spaces reserved for disabled visitors, and is accessed via Whitmore Hill.
 Please press for assistance at the car park barrier and announce that you are visiting Archives.